-Kinaxis Inc. – Half year report – 30 June 2018
+Kinaxis Inc. – Annual report – 31 December 2021

-Notes to Condensed Consolidated Interim Financial Statements (extract)
+Notes to Consolidated Financial Statements

-The Company’s hosted software-as-a-service (“SaaS”) application, which allows customers to use hosted software over the contract period without taking possession of the software, is provided on a subscription basis, and recognized ratably over the contract period, commencing on the date an executed contract exists and the customer has the right-to-use and access to the platform.
+The Company’s hosted software-as-a-service (“SaaS”) application, which allows customers to use hosted software over the contract period without taking possession of the software, is provided on a subscription basis, and revenue is recognized ratably over the contract period, commencing on the date an executed contract exists and the customer has the right-to-use and access to the platform.

 On-premise, fixed term subscription licenses and hybrid software subscriptions (where the customer has the option to take the hosted software on-premise) provide the customer with a right-to-use the software as it exists when made available to the customer.
 Revenue from distinct on-premise subscription licenses is recognized upfront at the point in time when the software is made available to the customer and the right to use the software has commenced.
-On-premise subscription licenses and hybrid subscriptions are bundled with software maintenance and support services and/or hosting for a term.
-The license component and maintenance and support/hosting components are each allocated revenue using their relative estimated standalone selling prices (SSP).
+On-premise subscription licenses and hybrid subscriptions are bundled with software maintenance and support services and/or hosting over the term.
+The license component and maintenance and support/hosting components are each allocated revenue using their relative estimated SSP.
 Revenue allocated to the bundled maintenance and support and hosting is recognized ratably over the term of the maintenance and support services.
 Professional services are provided for implementation and configuration of software licenses and SaaS, as well as ongoing technical services and training.

 Professional services are typically billed on a time and material basis and revenue is recognized over time as the services are performed.
 For professional services contracts billed on a fixed price basis, revenue is recognized over time based on the proportion of services performed.

 Maintenance and support services provided to customers on legacy perpetual software licenses is recognized ratably over the term of the maintenance and support services.

-The Company recognizes an asset for the incremental costs of obtaining a contract with a customer if it expect the costs to be recoverable, and has determined that certain sales incentive programs meet the requirements to be capitalized.
+The Company recognizes an asset for the incremental costs of obtaining a contract with a customer if it expects the costs to be recoverable, and has determined that certain sales incentive programs meet the requirements to be capitalized.
 Capitalized contract acquisition costs are amortized consistent with the pattern of transfer to the customer for the goods and services to which the asset relates.
 The amortization period includes specifically identifiable contract renewals where there is no substantive renewal commission.
 The expected customer renewal period is estimated based on the historical life of our customers, which the Company has determined to be six years.
 The Company applies the practical expedient available under IFRS 15 and does not capitalize incremental costs of obtaining contracts if the amortization period is one year or less.